 1

-Identify the key characteristics of active transport, which involves the movement of molecules across a cell membrane from a region of lower concentration to a region of higher concentration using energy, typically in the form of ATP.
+Begin by defining active transport: it is a process where molecules move across a cell membrane from a region of lower concentration to a higher concentration using energy, typically from ATP.
+This process involves specific carrier proteins or pumps.

 Verified video answer for a similar problem: